 Eugenio finds a solution to the tensions in the church in a renewed sense of the presence of Christ through a Eucharistic ecclesiology.
 It is an image of a church kneeling side by side at the Table.
 None is given greater or lesser honor.
 There is no power struggle at the Table.
 There is gathering, "general solidarity" and koinonia.
 In order for there to be true koinonia, members of the body become reconciled before receiving the bread and the wine.
 Receiving the bread and the wine requires self-examination, confession, and repentance - a lifting of others rather than ourselves.
 "Christians should sense the moral indictment in participating in [the Eucharist] without actually living it."
 If this is the highest, and yet most immediate depiction not only of what the Church is to be, but of what holiness is, an ethics of the Kingdom will emerge.
+International leaders will emerge not because they have demanded it, but as the natural progression of our heritage and theology.

 Brian's solutions are much more specific.
 In a sense, what Brian and the internationalization processes see as the future is commitment to an American as well as Nazarene value: participatory democracy not based on economic or social position but on membership.
 He seeks for adjustments to the organizational structure.
 "It is time," he writes, "to fully embrace our original drive towards indigenous leadership by implementing structural changes in our polity" (p.
 3).

 With rationale similar to that of Eugenio, Brian calls upon the North American church to willingly divest itself of power.
 (His words, "invite those from the 'International Community' into positions of power" strike me as awkward, a kind of noblesse oblige, and also can be taken as a preferential option for the poor about which liberation theologians speak.)
 The question that R. F. Zanner asked in 1985, quoted by Brian, is still pertinent: "Are we going to be an international church or will we remain an American church with branches based on foreign soil?" (p.
 6).
 Brian insists that we must be like good Wesleyans, pro-active in seeing that the vision for the Church of the Nazarene, and all the good work of General Assembly commissions is implemented.

 Specifically, Brian makes two alternative proposals.
 (1) Expand the number of General Superintendents, two for each region, natives or long-term residents, of that region, and reside on the region during their term of office, and require one of the two to be female.
 Brian does not propose how this would be accomplished.
 (2) Decrease the number of GSs to three, no more than one from each region, and increase the number of regional coordinators, who would be from the regions themselves.
+To me, if we sacrifice the teleological ethic of the one Body of Christ for the sake of an organizational ethic of division, we are moving backwards, not forwards.